Cryosurgery of the Cervix

 When should I call my healthcare provider?

-You should call your healthcare provider right away if you have certain warning signs.
-They could signal an infection or other complication and include:
+You should call your healthcare provider right away if you have certain symptoms after cervical cryotherapy.
+These symptoms could signal an infection or another complication:

 • Heavy vaginal bleeding.